 Living with Wildlife and Preventing Wildlife Conflicts

-Florida's wildlife and human populations are encountering each other more often than ever before, and the circumstances which create nuisance wildlife situations are as varied as the environment of Florida itself.
+Florida's wildlife and human populations encounter each other more than ever before, and the circumstances which create conflicts with wildlife are as varied as the environment of Florida itself.
 As people develop more open space and wildlife habitat is reduced and fragmented, conditions are often created which attract wildlife.
 Such contacts between people and wildlife often result in conflicts.

-Wildlife conflicts may result in the perception that all wildlife is a nuisance without any recognition of beneficial values.
-Oftentimes, an unpleasant experience will cause such a perception, particularly among those who have few encounters with wildlife.
+Wildlife conflicts may result in the perception that all wildlife is a nuisance without recognition of beneficial values.
+An unpleasant experience may cause such a perception, particularly among people who have few encounters with wildlife.

-FWC's Wildlife Assistance Program: Helping People Resolve Conflicts with Wildlife
+FWC's Wildlife Assistance Program: Helping Resolve Conflicts with Wildlife

-The FWC's Wildlife Assistance Program provides education, outreach, and technical assistance to citizens to help reduce human-wildlife conflict.
-Staff work with individuals and communities experiencing conflicts with wildlife to find sustainable resolutions and to develop strategies to coexist with native wildlife wherever possible.
+The FWC's Wildlife Assistance Biologists work with individuals and communities experiencing conflicts with wildlife to find sustainable resolutions and to develop strategies to coexist with native wildlife.

 If you are experiencing conflicts with wildlife and you know which species is responsible, you may visit the FWC Species Profile for additional assistance and information.
-If you are unsure what animal may be causing the conflict or damage, or would prefer to speak directly with FWC Wildlife Assistance staff, please contact your FWC Regional Office to speak with a biologist.
+If you are unsure what animal may be causing the conflict or damage, or would prefer to speak directly with FWC Wildlife Assistance staff, please call your FWC Regional Office to speak with a biologist or email AskFWC.